lokothodida/gs-plugin-sdk/README.md

 // Add sidebar link to url 'your_plugin&create' that only appears when inside
 // your plugin
-$plugin->sidebar('Create Item', 'edit', false);
+$plugin->sidebar('Create Item', 'create', false);

-// Add sidebar link that appears on a different tab
+// Add sidebar link that appears on the 'plugins' tab
 $plugin->sidebar('About Your Plugin', 'about', true, 'plugins');
 ```